nodemailer/wildduck/docs/api.md

 ## 2FA

-Wild Duck supports TOTP based 2FA.
+Wild Duck supports TOTP and U2f based 2FA.
 If 2FA is enabled then users are requested to enter authentication token after successful login.
 Also, with 2FA enabled, master password can not be used in IMAP, POP3 or SMTP.
 The user must create an [Application Specific Password](#application-specific-passwords) with a correct scope for email clients using these protocols.

 2FA checks do not happen magically, your application must be 2FA aware:

 1. Authenticate user with the [/authenticate](#authenticate-an-user) call
 2. If authentication result includes `requirePasswordChange:true` then force user to change their password
 3. If authentication result includes `require2fa:false` then do nothing, the user is now authenticated.
-Otherwise continue with Step 4.
+Otherwise continue with Step 4. or Step 5.
+4. If `require2fa` array includes 'totp' then:
-4. Request TOTP token from the user before allowing to perform other actions
+  1. Request TOTP token from the user before allowing to perform other actions
-5. Check the token with [/user/{user}/2fa?token=123456](#check-2fa)
+  2. Check the token with */user/{user}/2fa/totp/check*
+  3. If token verification succeeds then user is authenticated
+5. If `require2fa` array includes 'u2f' then:
+  1. Authentication response should include u2fAuthRequest object.
+If it is missing or verification times out then you can fetch a new U2F request object from the server with */user/{user}/2fa/u2f/start*
+  2. Send authentication request to U2F key
+  3. Send authentication response from key to server with */user/{user}/2fa/totp/check*
-6. If token verification succeeds then user is authenticated
+  4. If token verification succeeds then user is authenticated

 ### Setup 2FA

-#### POST /users/{user}/2fa
+#### POST /users/{user}/2fa/totp/setup

 This call prepares the user to support 2FA tokens.
 If 2FA is already enabled then this call fails.